PandasThumb/pandasthumb.github.io/_posts/2021/2021-06-21-photography-contest-xiii.md

 We encourage entries in a single, general category, which includes pictures of just about anything of scientific interest: any object of experimentation or observation, from single-celled organisms, through nematodes, fruit flies, rats, chimpanzees, and college sophomores to volcanoes, stars, and galaxies.
 In order not to omit theoreticians, we will consider computer-generated pictures and also photographs of equipment.
 Photomicrographs and electron micrographs are likewise welcomed.

-Since rumor has it that the pandemic encouraged macro photography, we may, if we receive enough entries,
+Since rumor has it that the pandemic encouraged macro photography, we may, if we receive enough entries, establish a "macro" category.

 The winner and the runner-up will receive a book, title to be determined, generously donated by the <a href="https://ncse.com/">National Center for Science Education</a>, and a copy of one of my own books.